 Clear the leaves

 As tempting as it may be to leave fallen leaves, the kindest thing you can do for your lawn is to give them a good rake.
-Clearing them will help protect your lawn from water logging and unnecessary damage.
+Clearing them will help protect your lawn from water logging and unnecessary damage (particularly after all the rain we’ve had recently!).
 The fallen leaves also make for fantastic mulch.
 This could be the perfect time to start a compost heap, if you haven’t already.
 Once your lawn is clear and dry, October will probably see the final mow of the year before winter really sets in.

 It’s also important to make sure any leaves are cleared from patios, pathways and decking as they can be quite a hazard if left unattended.